I get it; it seems so unreal when you hear of musicians making thousands of dollars from YouTube.

 You need not do everything here, but knowing these ways can get the ball rolling with your channel and music.

-This is the easiest way to make money with your music videos, you can let advertisers put ads on your videos.
-But you need to qualify first.
+This is the easiest way to make money with your music videos.
+You can let advertisers put ads on your videos.
+But you need to qualify for the YouTube Partner program first.

 This is what you need:

 You may have that already, but if you haven’t, then keep working to get there.
 If you need help, then let Maurice help you with his free YouTube 101 ebook to grow your audience.

 If you already qualify, but don’t have ads turned on, then follow the steps YouTube gives you.

 This is one I didn’t know about, but that you need to know.